Empirical geodesic graphs and CAT(k) metrics for data analysis: Introduction

-The general form of $f(m)$ depends, here, on three parameters, $\alpha, \beta, \gamma,$ and it can be written in compact form:
+The general form of the Fr\'echet function depends, here, on three parameters, $\alpha, \beta, \gamma,$ and it can be written in compact form:

 where the function $g_{\beta}$ and the construction of $d_{\alpha}$ are given below.
-Once we have introduced this new class of metrics, variety of statistics can be generalised; intrinsic mean, variance, clustering (based on local minima of $f(m)$).
+Once we have introduced this new class of metrics, variety of statistics can be generalised: intrinsic mean, variance, clustering (based on local minima of $f(m)$).
 For classification problems, we can select an appropriate metric by cross-validation.
-Theoretically, we have the opportunity to apply well studies areas of geometry compared with methods based on selection of a good ``loss function.''
-In Table \ref{table:generalised_statistics}, we summarise such generalised statistics.

 There are many ways to transform one metric into another, regardless of whether they are geodesic metrics.
 A straightforward way is to use a concave function $g$ such that given a metric $d(\cdot, \cdot)$, the new metric is $d'(\cdot,\cdot) = g(d(\cdot, \cdot))$.
 This is plausible if we use non-convex $f_{\alpha,\beta, \gamma}$, which are useful, as will be explained, in clustering and classification.
-Such concave maps are often interpreted as loss functions, but we will consider them in terms of a change of metric which may lead to selection using geometric concepts.
-This is particularly true for the construction of $g_{\beta}$ in this paper.
+Such concave maps are often interpreted as loss functions, but we will consider them in terms of changes of metric which may lead to selection using geometric concepts.
+This is particularly true for the construction based on the $g_{\beta}$ in Section \ref{sec:alpha} of the paper.
+In Table \ref{table:generalised_statistics}, we summarise such generalised statistics.

 The basic definition and construction from a geodesic metric space to the special geodesics based on accumulation of density are given in the next section, together with the definition of a CAT(0) space.
-In Section 3, we first show that means and medians in simple one-dimensional statistics can be placed into our framework.
+In Section \ref{sec:geodesics}, we first show that means and medians in simple one-dimensional statistics can be placed into our framework.
 Because geodesics themselves are one-dimensional paths, this should provide some essential motivation.
 The $d_\alpha$-metric is obtained by a local dilation.
 Our computational shortcut is to use {\em empirical} graphs, whose vertices are data points.

 We will need, therefore, to define empirical geodesics.
 We start with a natural geodesic defined via a probability density function in which the distance along a path is the amount of density ``accumulated" along that path.
 Then, an empirical version is defined whenever a density is estimated.
-We might have based the paper on kernel density estimates; instead, we have adopted a very geometric construction based on objects such as the the Delaunay complex and its skeleton graph.